 Senator Fuschillo's Distracted Driving Prevention Program

-Senator Charles J. Fuschillo, Jr. (R-Merrick) recently held a roundtable discussion at Lindenhurst High School for students to help raise awareness about the growing problem of distracted driving.
+Senator Charles J. Fuschillo, Jr. (R-Merrick) will be holding a roundtable discussion at Lindenhurst High School to help raise awareness about the growing problem of distracted driving.

 - Jacy Good, who was permanently injured and lost her parents in a crash caused by a distracted driver;

 - Trooper Frank Bandiero, New York State Police;

 - Kristen Curran, a senior at Lindenhurst High School who recently obtained her driver's license;

 - Students from Ms. Dowd's Dock Law Class, all of whom are seniors and licensed drivers.